Dear Fellow ALPHA,

 Timing your caffeine intake is a critical component to staying hydrated.
 Caffeine, and alcohol for that matter, inhibit the body's natural hydrating hormone, ADH.
 When ADH is inhibited - turned off- our body virtually releases all of its "stores" of water.
 This is why you may feel the need to use the restroom after having a cup of coffee or an alcoholic drink.

 With so many wonderful benefits to caffeine, besides making most people - including yours truly - a little more friendly, giving up coffee or caffeine laden products isn't an option.
 The best way to continue consuming caffeine and stay hydrated is to "bookend it."
-What this means is have your coffee in the morning and then if you would like another cup or two wait until the late afternoon.
+What this means is have your cup or two of Founder's Blend coffee in the morning and then if you would like another cup or two wait until the late afternoon.
 In between, be diligent at consuming your daily requirements.

 This way you can still consume your favorite morning latte and stay hydrated at the same time.
 If you need an extra boost throughout the day, I recommend taking a product which is caffeine free.
 Personally, I take NEURO Z3 as it was formulated specifically to provide mental and physical energy without caffeine.

 This may seem like a "no-brainer" but sometimes life can get hectic.
 Before we know it we have gone days without consuming enough water.
 Many times this is when we can fall prey to the corner coffee shop, extra scoop of pre-workout or energy drink, which as you now know, will only propagate our dehydrated state.

 The fourth "macro" is just as important as the "big three" of protein, fat and carbs.
 The next time you hear someone talking with specificity about their keto, paleo or whatever diet plan they are on, ask them how much water they are drinking.
 Your knowledge on hydration may be the missing link they need in their fitness and health goals.

 Until next time,